ploneintranet/ploneintranet/docs/installation/development.rst

 Note for virtualenvwrapper users:
 Running bootstrap will place the buildout script in your virtulenv's ``bin/`` directory.
-So if your virtualenv was created with ``mkvirtualenv``, most likely you won't find the buildout script where you expect it.
+So if your virtualenv was created with ``mkvirtualenv`` or ``mkproject``, most likely you won't find the buildout script where you expect it.

 Build using the Plone 5 coredev